4thSword/pipelines-project/README.md

 ### Data Visualization selection:

-let the user choose if want to get the info printed in terminal o exported to a pdf file.
+Let the user choose if want to get the info printed in terminal o exported to a pdf file.
 (PDF export si not implemented yet.)

 ### Game stats:

-Show all the game stats and check if the level maker and the first player in accomplish the level have Twitch account and shows thier Twitch ID if exists.
+Show all the game stats and check if the level maker and the first player in accomplish the level have Twitch account and shows their Twitch ID if exists.